-PIERCING SHRIEK!!!
 Jesus Christ, it’s five o’fucking clock in the morning.
-Is it coming from the boat?
+Is this noise coming from the boat?
 Uh-huh.
 The mechanical room in the stern.
 Ali can sleep through anything.
 No, she can’t.
 What the fucking fuck!!!
 Okay, let’s start our day and pretend the boat won’t explode.
 At 7:30 (ever so considerate) I call the service & repair number Chris gave us.
 Josh, the other guy, answers.

 “Did you run the generator for four hours?”